Rahulagowda004/RAG_based_research_assitant/README.md

 ---

-**TAZMIC** - Transforming how we interact with AI research literature through intelligent retrieval and analysis.
+**RAG_based_research_assitant** - Transforming how we interact with AI research literature through intelligent retrieval and analysis.